Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 How long to smoke a spatchcock turkey at 225?

-At 225 degrees F, plan 25 minutes per pound for a spatchcocked turkey.
+At 225°F, plan to smoke a spatchcocked turkey 25 minutes per pound.
 While some say it goes faster, large turkeys sometimes stall on the smoker.
 25 minutes per pound will ensure you make it through a stall without starving your guests.
-If you want to cook it faster, turn up the heat to 275 F and plan around 15 minutes per pound.
+If you want to cook it faster, turn up the heat to 275°F and plan around 15 minutes per pound.

-Delicious Thanksgiving Sides
+Delicious Thanksgiving Side Dishes

 smoked turkey on gray platter on wooden table with yellow napkin